smit-1z/Certificates/README.md

 # Certificates
-This Repository contains all the certificates that I have earned for all the internships that that I have done and courses that I have Completed.
+A Repository for all the certificates from internships and courses that I have Completed.